mirkomikan/mrubv1/README.md

 DONE:
 + RecyclerView that lists all the phone’s Contacts.
 + Create a model for Contact which contains name, surname, picture if available and a phone number.
-+ Tapping the cells should bring up the native phone’s Dialer with that contact’s number.
++ Tapping the list item should bring up the native phone’s Dialer with that contact’s number.
 + Show Contacts Access Permission dialog until accepted, if dismissed cancel view.

 TODO: